 There are plans in the works for yoga classes and meditation to complement the high intensity of spin.
 It’s a testament to the yin and yang name, Bodhi & Ride.
 “Bodhi means that mindful side of life, where you get into the zone,” Fellner says.
 “Ride was the opposite.
 The intensity, the sweat, the heat.”

 Casual classes cost $31 and monthly unlimited memberships are $259.
-Introductory offers and class packs are also available.
+Introductory offers, concession prices and class packs are also available.